Add an Incoming Blacklist Filtering Rule

 Use the Cheatsheet panel on the right of the page for examples of how to build your regex.

 |Match||Choose what you want the rule to match.
 The following options are available:|

 The following flags are available:

-Unfortunately, the Technical Support team is unable to support any customization of the predefined Rulesets or those you build yourself.
+Unfortunately, the Technical Support team is unable to support any customisation of the predefined Rulesets or those you build yourself.

-Due to the potential complexity in building a regex pattern, we advise that only users with regex experience should attempt to create new rules or customize existing ones.
+Due to the potential complexity in building a regex pattern, we advise that only users with regex experience should attempt to create new rules or customise existing ones.